Books in Progress

 writing on his recently started new book,

 July 26 and 28, 2023 [phonecam photos by son].

 S.B.'s whole career.

-is a book manuscript with themes
+a new book manuscript with themes

 including communication between